Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Detailed Experiment Results

 \subsection{Extended Motifs Evaluation}

 \stitle{XAI Protocol Evaluation}.
 We follow Section~\ref{exp:motifs} to report the explainable motifs evaluation results on the HGT and ChatGPT-generated datasets.
-As the detailed results show in Figure~\ref{fig:xai_motifs_evaluation}, the explainable motifs are effective in most cases.
-However, in some domains, such as medicine in HC3, review in RAID, the explainable motifs are not better than random motifs.
+As the detailed results show in Figure~\ref{fig:xai_motifs_evaluation}, the explainable motifs are effective in most cases and obtain better results than baselines from both LeRF and MoRF protocols.
+However, in the medicine domain in HC3, the explainable motifs are not better than random motifs.
 The potential reason could be the distributed nature of the explainable motifs across numerous nodes and edges.
 Consequently, the deletion of some edges does not drastically impede the graph network's ability to accurately perform detection.
-For instance, in the medicine domain of HC3 dataset, a significant performance drop in the GNN is observed when the proportion of deleted edges surpasses 70\%.
-In the review domain of RAID dataset, even with the deletion of over 80\% of the edges, the performance degradation of the GNN remains below 2\%.
+For instance, in the medicine domain of the HC3 dataset, a significant performance drop in the GNN is observed when the proportion of deleted edges surpasses 70\%.

-\stitle{Motifs Statistical Analysis}.
-We provide more statistical analysis on M4 and RAID datasets.
-As shown in Tables~\ref{tab:statistic_motifs_m4} and~\ref{tab:statistic_motifs_raid}, word-to-word connections have a greater impact on detection tasks for MGT than for HGT, given the same number of tokens.
+We also provide the detailed comparison results between ours and the baselines in Figure~\ref{fig:extensive_baseline_lerf} and ~\ref{fig:extensive_baseline_morf}.
+For these baselines, we use RoBERTa-QA, a well-trained model in the HC3 dataset, as the model to be explained.
+Notably, the reason we use RoBERTa-QA is that it has the best performance in the HC3 dataset, and it can be replaced by other models.
+GLTR is a tool to analyze a piece of text and visualize these statistical patterns, which uses a language model to determine the probability of each word appearing in its context.
+In this paper, we follow the original code to use GPT2 as the default language model.
+Besides, we also consider using the GPT-4o as a baseline for the LLM explainer.
+The prompt is shown in Figure ~\ref{fig:prompt}.

+Our results are provided in Figure~\ref{fig:extensive_baseline_lerf} and~\ref{fig:extensive_baseline_morf}.
+As shown, the motifs from {\ours} are more effective and consistently have a better performance than baselines.
+From the MoRF protocol, when the 20\% important edges are removed, the explainable motifs cause more than an average 15\% accuracy drop on the HC3 dataset, while other explanations get less than 10\% accuracy decline.
+Under the LeRF protocol, the explainable motifs cause a lower performance drop than other motifs.
+GPT-4o performs well under the MoRF setting but fails under the LeRF setting.

+{We conducted ablation experiments on the explainer's hyperparameter $\lambda$ using the HC3 dataset and evaluated the interpretation results following the MoRF protocol.
+The results are presented in Figure~\ref{fig:appendix_lambda_ablation} and Table~\ref{tab:lambda_ablation}.
+As shown, the explanation performance is largely robust to different choices of $\lambda$.}